FlorianRossignol/FlorianRossignol.github.io/Pages/Perforce.md

 After the project during my time i go recreate a Perforce Server for my next game jam game, setup the environment and server.
 Learn the different method for managing in perforce root server.

+## Take the Aer Racer project a step further

+To go farther on Aer Racer concerning Perforce and with the whole project, I could have anticipated the expiration of the license earlier and thus saved several weeks of work, because with this problem encountered, we lost more than two weeks between the license request and the reception.
+I should have gone faster for the setup of the p4ignore, because there too, I took two weeks before having a suitable solution.
+For file conflicts, one solution would have been to make several branches on Perforce so that each person has their own space to work in and only then have something functional distribute the files on the main server.

 ## Conclusion

-After the project I have some massive skill in Perforce software, for the future is so used in the industry and I have the skill for the demand
+After the project I have some skills in Perforce software, for the future is so used in the industry and I have the skill for the demand

 **Specially for:**